DaniXmir/GlassVr/README.md

 4. linux?

-	haven't tested the driver on linux(wating for windows to dies lol), for the server, try the following:
+	haven't tested the driver on linux(wating for windows to die lol), for the server, try the following:
 	download pyhton, click on the green botton and download the zip, extract and delete everything except "glassvrservercode", run main.py